plausible/docs/docs/google-search-console-integration.md

 ## Select property to pull keywords from

-Next up, you are back in Plausible Analytics settings where you should see a select box where you can choose which property from Google Search Console to integrate your Plausible Analytics dashboard with.
+Next up, you are back in Plausible Analytics site settings where you should see a select box where you can choose which property from Google Search Console to integrate your Plausible Analytics dashboard with.
 Properties that start with `sc-domain:` represent domain properties and others are URL prefix properties in Search Console.

 Once you’ve selected your property, click on the "**Save**" button.
 At that point, the integration should be fully functional.